-They both agreed to inform President Roosevelt about the upcoming danger and insist him to order the US atomic researching process to gear up.
-But though Einstein wrote letter to President himself and Fermi discussed with the officials in Washington personally, none of these policy-makers found necessity to take their fear seriously.
-Roosevelt just agreed to carry on the project, but not in any hurry.
-It was 1941, when the whole research process to make atom bomb got a official name, ‘the Manhattan Project’.
+They both agreed to inform President Roosevelt about the upcoming mega threat and insist him to order the US atomic researching process to gear up.
+Einstein wrote letter to the President and Fermi went to Washington to discuss the matter with the officials personally.
+However, none of these policy-makers were convinced.
+President Roosevelt just agreed to carry on the project with a little more speed.

 But soon the US intelligence itself started to ring the same alarm to US officials that Einstein and Fermi were ringing for months.
 Now the administration started to take that seriously.
 It was 1941, when the whole research process to produce atom bomb got an official name, ‘the Manhattan Project’.

 Before 1942, the nuclear research activities in US was limited in Columbia University, the University of Chicago and the University of California at Berkeley.
 After producing the first ever controlled nuclear chain reaction at the University of Chicago in December that year, the project got a super speed bump.
 Floods of funds started to pour down.
 More nuclear plants were built in Hanford, Tennessee, Oak Bridge, Los Alamos. $2 billion were spent, 120000 citizens were employed.

 To prevent the axis power knowing about the project, only the inner-circle of the scientists and officials knew about the actual goal of the research… the creation of atomic bomb.
 Rest and the others outside were informed that the project was just about regular nuclear researches aiming for electricity producing and other innocent purposes.
 Even the then Vice-President Harry S. Truman was also kept in dark until he became president himself.